Raghu Mukherjee

 Raghu Mukherjee is an Indian Kannada film actor and model.

 Career

 Mukherjee won the Grasim Mr. India title in February 2002 and soon started receiving modelling assignments and thus pursued modelling for a while.
 He started his film career, after he won the Mister International title in October 2002, at the age of 20, with Kannada director Nagathihalli Chandrashekar for his film Paris Pranaya released in 2003.
 In 2009, Mukherjee appeared in the film Savari.
 Later he acted in a few more films like Prema Chandrama and Nee Illadhe (2011) and the gangster drama Dandupalya (2022).
 He has also been a reality TV show host and has appeared in television commercials.

 Personal life

-In April 2016, Mukherjee married actress Anu Prabhakar.
+On April 25th 2016, Mukherjee married actress Anu Prabhakar.
 They have a daughter named Nandana.